SirVer/ultisnips/doc/examples/snippets-aliasing/README.md

 endsnippet
 ```

-Now, we want to use same debug snippet, but dump variable to the file.
+Now, we want to use same debug snippet, but dump output to a file.
 How can we do it?

 Simple, declare new snippet in that way: